 In 2000 I took on a small holding in Kent, which was home to many rescue animals including horses, miniature ponies, sheep, goats, chickens and a chinchilla, which I commuted to daily.

 In 2016, my family and I relocated to Eythorne (Nr.
 Canterbury in Kent) where I currently live with my family, my two dogs Shannon, a terrier, and Pippa, an ex-racing Greyhound and all of our other furries – small and large.

 In 2006 my journey continued when I joined The Natural Animal Centre to study and qualify in Equine Behaviour.
 I am now currently studying Canine Behaviour and have a distinction Adv.
 Dip in Canine Behaviour & Psychology, a distinction in Cynology and Canine Communication and an Adv.
 Dip in Life Coaching.
 I am currently taking a GDip in Animal Behaviour Management.

-I am a full member of The Pet Professional Guild BI and International Canine Behaviourists (ICB) and can be found on the RCDTBP register, as well as being a trainer for Dog Aid (assistance in disability).
+I am a full member of The Pet Professional Guild BI and International Canine Behaviourists (ICB) and a Certified Animal Behaviourist through the International Companion Animal Network (ICAN) can be found on the RCDTBP register.

 I attend many workshops and seminars throughout the year to keep up to date with modern day research and methods.
 My ethical training approach, as a dog behaviourist, centres around positive reward based training as I believe that this is the kindest and most effective way of training.

 For areas covered, please see the ‘FAQs’ page.